pranshubisht9/Inventory_Admin_User/README.md

 # Prototype : Inventory Admin and User Side

+Self made inventory project where admin have accessability feature while user have some.

 ## 🔗 Key Feature

 - User can't access the the ```Add Product Page``` but admin can.